k-okada/robot_upstart/doc/index.rst

     $ sudo systemctl start myrobot
     $ sudo systemctl stop myrobot

+    When supervisor in use
+    $ sudo supervisorctl stop myrobot
+    $ sudo supervisorctl start myrobot

 If the job is crashing on startup, or you otherwise want to see what is being output to the terminal on startup, check the upstart log: